smorgrav/agilityport/README.md

-# agilityport
+# Agility Port
-A denali react sample application
+A denali react sample application using dog agility as the showcase.

+# Starting from scratch
+* yarn create react-app agilityport --template typescript